 Patient Arrival Policy

-For the safety of all animals in our care, we require that all vaccinations be up to date for animals being admitted into the hospital for surgery or for boarding.
+For the safety of all animals in our care, we require that all vaccinations be up to date for animals being admitted into the hospital for the day for surgery, dental procedures or for boarding.

 For your protection, and that of others, all dogs must be on a leash and properly controlled while in the waiting area or exam rooms.
 All cats must be presented in an appropriate cat carrier or on a leash.